A Deep Dive InTo The Financials Of Migrant Workers

 A large hall, with a few men sleeping on the floor and personal belongings like utensils, clothes, bags etc. strewn along all the walls.

-Migrant Labourers often live in precarious conditions.
-Picture for representation.
+Migrant labourers often live in precarious conditions.
+Picture is from a mess for representational purpose only.

 Alcohol Consumption and Its Financial Impact